PaimaStudios/paima-engine-docs/docs/home/300-react-to-events/3-funnel-types/1-intro.md

 In other words, this function is meant to gather events for [Primitives](../2-primitive-catalogue/1-introduction.md#accessing-the-collected-data) that happened before `START_BLOCKHEIGHT`, or the equivalent point if other primitives from other chains are used.

+Any [scheduled events](../1-scheduled-events.md) that are created during this phase are expected to be scheduled at the beginning of the _sync_ phase, which can be at either `START_BLOCKHEIGHT` or 0, if using emulated block heights.
+This way any state derived from events by the state transition function can still be constructed correctly, even if the state transition doesn't actually run during the _pre-sync_ phase.

 ### getDbTx

 Gets the database transaction used when executing this funnel